tensorflow/tfjs-website/docs/tutorials/training/saving-loading.md

  1. A text JSON file named `model.json`, which carries the topology and reference to the weights file described below.
   2. A binary file carrying the weight values named `model.weights.bin`.

-Note that name of the two files will always be exactly as specified above.
+Note that the name of the two files will always be exactly as specified above (the name is built in to the function).
 This [api doc](https://js.tensorflow.org/api/latest/#tf.io.browserHTTPRequest) contains a Python code snippet that demonstrates how one may use the [flask](http://flask.pocoo.org/) web framework to handle the request originated from `save`.

 Often you will have to pass more arguments or request headers to your HTTP server (e.g. for authentication or if you want to specify a folder that the model should be saved in).
 You can gain fine-grained control over these aspects of the requests from `save` by replacing the URL string argument a `tf.io.browserHTTPRequest`.
 This API